Forest Plan Revision

 The Cibola National Forest, with your collaboration, is revising the 1985 Forest Plan for the "mountain districts"—the Sandia, Mountainair, Mount Taylor, and Magdalena Ranger Districts.

-Because of its length, the draft assessment is posted in seperate volumes below.
-Please click on the below links to access the documents.
-Please note that the assessment is not a decision making document.
+Because of its length, the updated assessment is posted in seperate volumes below.
+Please click on the links below to access the documents.
+Please note that neither the assessment nor the preliminary needs for change statements are decision-making documents.

 Key concepts of ecological analyses